So that’s it then. No weapons, no friends, no hope. Take all that away, and what’s left?

 Government assistance is a much needed band-aid.
 Once you have it and have some breathing room, it’s time to pick yourself up and fix your situation.
 The best way to do that is to get a new job.
 I know it’s much easier said than done, but it’s a necessity.
 Go to temp agencies in your area, scour websites like indeed and craigslist, and even check Facebook.
 If you don’t have access to a computer or the internet, you can use one at your local library.
 You will also want to ensure that your resume is up-to-date and error free.

 You may also just need to head to local small businesses in your area and see if they are hiring.
 Although I know it’s not the ideal work environment, many fast food restaurants have open interviews weekly.
-A job is a job, and you aren’t a lesser person for taking whatever job is available (honestly, this is something I hate about the work culture in America – we have created a society where people are what they do for a living, and not only is it horrible, but its just not true!
-But that’s a blog post for a different day.)
+A job is a job, and you aren’t a lesser person for taking whatever job is available (honestly, this is something I hate about the work culture in America – we have created a society where people are what they do for a living, and not only is it horrible, but its just not true!).
+My Life I Guess has a much more thorough resource on what to do if you can’t find a job, so if you’re still struggling, check that out.

 Once you have a new job and have some income coming in, you can start looking for a more ideal work situation.
 You have bought yourself time to get back into the type of career that you are interested in.
 You should also start putting aside some money for emergency savings, so that you don’t have to panic if you ever find yourself in a similar situation.
 For more tips on helping yourself, checkout these 15 ways you can survive if you suddenly find yourself unemployed.